Hamish Kerr

 Hamish Kerr rose to international acclaim after capturing gold at the Paris Olympic Games in 2024 with a jump of 2.36 meters.

 Before he became the Olympic Champion, Hamish Kerr equalled the New Zealand national record in 2019 with a leap of 2.30 meters, a result that captured him gold at the Oceania Athletics Championships.
 He would later compete that season at the World University Games in Italy and the World Athletics Championships in Doha.
-He would finish 10th in his flight at the World Championships, not advancing to the final.
+He finished 10th in his flight at the World Championships, not advancing to the final.

 With global disruption in the international calendar in 2020, Kerr would compete exclusively in New Zealand and Australia the next year.
 He would have to wait until 2021 to set his new personal best and become the sole New Zealand record holder with a clearance of 2.31 meters at the Capital Classic in Wellington.